 Up and coming

-For clients who’ve already explored much of Asia and want something ‘unique’ and potentially ‘life-affirming’, Bhutan is of growing interest, said Amanda.
-“The luxury hotels and exclusivity of Bhutan make it a ‘bucket list destination for the well-travelled client,” she added.
+Exsus has also noticed an interest in Bhutan, especially among clients who have already explored much of Asia and want something ‘unique’ and potentially ‘life-affirming’.
+“The luxury hotels and exclusivity of Bhutan make it a ‘bucket list destination for the well-travelled client,” added Amanda.

 Another less-visited destination that is increasingly on the radar is Los Cabos in Mexico, which offers an alternative to Cancun and the Caribbean coast.